Ph.D., Earth Sciences, University of Oregon, 2017

 B.S., Magna Cum Laude, Geology, South Dakota School of Mines and Technology, 2009

 Research Website: https://sites.google.com/site/nicholasfamosopaleo/

 Research Interests: I often use statistical methods to answer biological questions using data from the geologic record.
 I have been primarily interested in answering questions about the ecology of extinct mammals.
 As such, I like to think of myself as a paleoecologist and conservation paleobiologist that tends to think about big picture, process driven questions.
 Recently, I have been interested in understanding the processes which underlie mammalian community reconstruction after volcanic perturbations.
 I am especially interested in understanding the impact of large scale eruptions (supervolcanoes) on mammalian communities.
 As part of my dissertation, I focused on the recovery after the Picture Gorge ignimbrite in the Turtle Cove Member of the John Day Formation exposed at John Day Fossil Beds NM.
 I used modern data from the 1980 eruption of Mt.
 Saint Helens and the 1914-1916 eruption of Mt.
 Lassen as analogs to develop hypotheses of recovery and I plan to test these hypotheses in the fossil record of the Monument.
 Moving forward, I plan to continue investigating changes in the paleoecology of mammalian communities and variation in extinct species that once lived in eastern and central Oregon.

-Disciplinary Expertise: Vertebrate paleontology, evolutionary biology, functional morphology, and paleoecology.
+Disciplinary Expertise: Vertebrate paleontology, evolutionary biology, morphology and systematics, phylogenetic comparative methods, biostratigraphy, and paleoecology.